webmeier/learnjs/outlines/_outline-3.md

 0. Before you begin:
   1. How to use this course
-  2. How to learn JavaScript quickly
-  3. Prep your text editor
+  2. Prep your text editor
-  4. JavaScript and ES6
+  3. JavaScript and ES6
-  5. How to think like a developer
+  4. How to learn JavaScript quickly
 1. What can JavaScript do?
   1. What is JavaScript used for
   2. Two JavaScript environments